-The voice sentences, the sands rise, the music drowns, the sun embraces, Amelia sleeps, the fly dies, the feet hurt, the old man burns.
-Alfonso receives the next blow directly in the stomach, flies through the air and falls into the sand for the second time.
-Pedro balances the bone in his hands, feels victorious, apologizes, remembers his brother, there is a way to bring him back to life.
+The voice sentences, the sands rise, the music drowns, the sun embraces, Amelia sleeps, the fly dies, his feet hurt, and the old man burns.
+Alfonso receives the next blow directly in the stomach, flies through the air, and falls into the sand for the second time, blood spilled in the sand this time.
+Pedro balances the bone in his hands, feels victorious, apologizes, and remembers his brother, there is a way to bring him back to life, this is not personal.

 The voice returns and a war cry emerges from within, from the entrails of Alfonso, like an intense howl that fuses with the moon and the stars.
-The roar leads him to get up with new strength, forgotten about the pain, he leaves all his thoughts behind and surrenders to the battle.
-A hasty turn leads him to evade another attack by Peter and to stand in front of the bone on the ground.
+The roar leads him to get up with new strength, and forgetting about the pain, he leaves all scattered thoughts behind as he delivers himself to the battlefield.
+A hasty turn leads him to evade another attack and to stand in front of the long bone left for him on the ground.
 A fourth blow from the right, the bone in his hand and Alfonso manages to block Pedro’s attack, although the force of the impact sends him back to the ground.
-A supreme effort, propelled by his furious breathing, leads him to keep his eyes on his opponent’s movements.
-Alfonso feels light, prepared, jumps up, grabs the bone and launches his attack before Pedro can react.
+A supreme effort, propelled by furious breathing, leads Alfonso to stick his eyes to his opponent’s movements.
+He feels light and prepared, jumps up, grabs the bone, and launches his attack before Pedro can react.
 The first attack doesn’t have enough energy to hurt, after all, Pedro’s body is more robust than Alfonso’s.
 However, the clash of forces has an unexpected consequence; now Pedro feels that he has won the battle.
 This leads him to ram Alfonso with the full weight of his body, confident, throwing him back to the ground, one step forward and Pedro raises the bone in the air with the intention of hitting Alfonso directly in the head to end the fight.
-The bone falls hard into the sand, however, Alfonso manages to move quickly to kick Peter’s right knee hard, making him fall to the ground.
-Pedro rolls around on the floor screaming in pain.
-An agile jump leads Alfonso to get up once more, in front of him, a wounded prey waits.
-Pedro crawls on the ground, backs away without letting go of the bone, still firm in his hands.
-Alfonso notices this, he knows that Pedro has not given up, he is probably more dangerous now than before.
+The bone falls hard into the sand, however, Alfonso manages to move quickly to kick Pedro’s right knee hard, making him fall to the ground.
+Pedro rolls around on the floor and is in pain.
+An agile jump leads Alfonso to get up once more, in front of him, the wounded prey waits.
+Pedro crawls onto the ground and backs away without letting go of the bone still firm in his hands.
+Alfonso notices this, he knows that Pedro has not given up, and he is probably more dangerous now than before.

-The hesitation leads Alfonso to stop, confused, observes the expectant public, all ecstatic in the candor of the battle and the promise of blood.
+Hesitation leads Alfonso to stop, he’s confused, and observes the expectant public, all ecstatic in the candor of battle and the promise of blood to be fulfilled.
 Enough time for Pedro to swing the bone in his hands with force and succeed in throwing it into the air, impacting Alfonso in the middle of the face.
-The blood gushes profusely from the wound, Alfonso falls to the floor with a lost look, when hitting the ground he loses consciousness.
+Blood gushes profusely from the wound, and Alfonso falls to the floor with a lost gaze, hitting the ground he loses consciousness.
 When he wakes up, Pedro is almost completely up.
-The blood that flows from his forehead goes into his eye sockets, clouding his vision, the taste of rust that he feels in his mouth makes him feel that he has also broken a lip, or perhaps he is swallowing the same blood that prevents him from seeing.
-He doesn’t know and Pedro takes advantage of the moment to pick up the bone again.
-He staggers, but manages to do so, hobbling over to Alfonso, squeezing the bone in his hand, breathing a sigh of relief.
+Blood that flows from Alfonso’s forehead goes into his eye sockets, clouding his vision, the taste of rust in his mouth makes him feel that he has also broken a lip, or perhaps he is swallowing the same blood that prevents him from seeing.
+Pedro takes advantage of the moment to pick up the bone again.
+He staggers but manages to do so, hobbling over to Alfonso, squeezing the bone in his hand, and breathing a sigh of relief.

 I’m sorry kid, I owe it to my brother.

-Exhale… the air escapes from Alfonso’s chest and is lost in the cold of the night.
+Exhale… the air escapes from Alfonso’s chest and gets lost in the cold of the night, an agonizing moment.
 The spectators now shout in excitement, expectant of the outcome, the climax is approaching.
 Alfonso prepares to die, he doesn’t feel defeated or lost, just tired.
-He wonders about the causes of this tragedy, he does not know, and yet, once again, his hands seem to almost touch the fogged-up window, to wake up Amelia, the beauty who sleeps inside the car lost in the middle of the desert.
+He wonders about the causes of this tragedy, he does not know, and yet, once again, his hands seem to almost touch the fogged-up window, to wake up Amelia.

-I would have liked to see her again.
+I would have liked to get to know her, I guess.